dxctechnology/dxcf-functions/README.md

-# dxcf-functions
+# DXC Framework Functions
-DXC Framework Lambda Functions used in CloudFormation Templates
+DXC Framework Lambda Functions.

+Most of these functions are used to implement CustomResources in the [DXCF Framework Templates](https://github.com/dxctechnology/dxcf-templates) repo.

+Some functions are used to automate actions via Cloudwatch Events.